 1. fullPage.js

-fullPage.js for React is a fantastic full-screen carousel and fully configurable.
-With more than 7 years on its back and 34K+ stars on GitHub, the fullPage.js component is the leader of its kind.
+fullPage.js for React is a fantastic, fully configurable full-screen carousel.
+With more than seven years on its back and 34K+ stars on GitHub, the fullPage.js component is the leader of its kind.

 fullPage.js works by scrolling the whole page at once and snapping to the next section when the user scrolls down.
 It’s fully responsive, has no dependencies, and it’s quite lightweight.

-Unlike most other carousels, fullPage.js is meant to be used on full screen and allows you to create vertical and horizontal slides at the same time.
+Unlike most other carousels, fullPage.js is meant for full screen use and allows you to create vertical and horizontal slides simultaneously.
 This is what makes fullPage.js truly unique.

-Besides the 50+ configurable options, it also provides multiple paid extensions to add more features or effects.
+Besides the 50+ configurable options, it provides multiple paid extensions to add more features or effects.

 It’s ideal for storytelling, marketing, and websites with beautiful visual elements.
 Also available for Angular, jQuery, and vanilla JavaScript.